antonko-de/Coding_game_solutions/README.md

 # Coding_game_solutions

-## I have recently started solving the puzzles in codinggame.com.
-These are my solutions
+### I have recently started solving the puzzles in codinggame.com.
+These are my solutions.